 - Students who score a 60 or lower on ALEKS are recommended to take MATH 000, but ALEKS is not required for entrance into MATH 000.

-- Students who need calculus and have an SAT Math score below 600 should enroll in MATH 000, Preparation for Calculus.
-This course is for students who need more preparation before moving on to calculus.
+- This course is for students who need more preparation before moving on to an introductory Calculus course, such as MATH 021, 081, or 051.
 This 2 credit course does not count toward the total number of credits required for graduation or the CAS math distribution requirement, but the grade does count in the student’s GPA.

 Intensive review of fundamental concepts in mathematics utilized in calculus, including functions and graphs, exponentials and logarithms, and trigonometry.
 This course is for students who need to take MATH 051 or 021, but who require remediation in precalculus.
 The credits for this course do not count toward graduation, but do count toward GPA and current credit count.